 The automotive industry is another industry that uses large amounts of silicone.
 Silicone ensures the longevity of automobile parts.
 It can withstand extreme temperatures from -60°C to 230°C. It also consists of chemical fillers that give it strong weathering properties.
 Silicone is a highly resourceful material in the automotive industry, but it is costlier than every other type of rubber.
 In 2017, the market size of automotive silicone had a value of USD 5.76 billion2.

 Lastly, silicone also has food-grade applications.
 Producers use it to make food containers, anti-stick bakeware, and kitchen utensils.
-People commonly apply food-grade silicone when building silicone molds for the confectionery and cake decorating industries.
+People commonly apply food-grade silicone when building silicone molds for the confectionery and cake-decorating industries.

 Experts within the food industry typically refer to silicone products as better alternatives to plastic ones.
-The reason for this is that the food-grade silicone has little to no known adverse health implications.
+The reason for this is that food-grade silicone has little to no known adverse health implications.
 Silicone can withstand extreme hot and cold temperatures, so it can also freeze and be used to reheat or bake food.
-Also, people use silicone bakeware for microwaving food as they can withstand high temperatures better.
+Also, people use silicone bakeware for microwaving food as it can withstand high temperatures better.

 We’ve examined what silicone is and mentioned some uses of silicone.
 In this section, we’ve broken down the answer to the question, “is silicone recyclable?”.
 We’ve also highlighted how to recycle silicone.

-Unlike plastic, silicone doesn’t cause environmental damages, at least not as much as plastics.
+Unlike plastic, silicone doesn’t cause environmental damage, at least not as much as plastics.
 It also doesn't cause any significant harm in landfills.
 However, you have to be aware of the fact that the industry can contribute to pollution due to waste.